Modeccin: Hybrids

-Synthetically produced toxins and genetically engineered toxin chimeras are areas of emerging interest because of their possible application as new medical modalities (e.g., IgTs) and powerful research tools, as well as their potential misuse as toxin weapons to confuse traditional medical countermeasures (Olsnes and Pihl, 1986; Millard, 2005).
+Synthetically produced toxins and genetically engineered toxin chimeras are areas of emerging interest due to their possible application as new medical modalities (e.g., IgTs) and powerful research tools, as well as their potential misuse as toxin weapons to confuse traditional medical countermeasures.
 Hybrid molecules were prepared from the A- and B-chains of the toxic lectins ricin and modeccin by dialyzing mixtures of isolated chains to allow a disulfide bridge to be formed between them.
-Whereas the hybrid consisting of ricin A-chain and modeccin B-chain was non-toxic, the converse hybrid, modeccin A-chain/ricin B-chain, was even more toxic than were the parent toxins, native ricin and modeccin.
+Whereas the hybrid consisting of ricin A-chain and modeccin B-chain was non-toxic, the converse hybrid, modeccin A-chain/ricin B-chain, was even more toxic than parent toxins, native ricin and modeccin.

 Extraction

 Extraction of modeccin from the roots of Adenia digitata follows the following procedure.
 It is firstly chopped into small pieces and then soaked in a sodium chloride solution overnight.
 It is then homogenised in a Waring Blender and left standing overnight.
 A cheesecloth is used to wring out all moisture from the mixture.
 The extract was left standing again overnight, and the remaining supernatant was obtained through centrifugation.
 The dissolved proteins were precipitated by saturation of the supernatant using ammonium sulfate.
 The proteins were obtained through centrifugation, redissolving in H_{2}O and dialysis against running water for two days.
 Finally, the precipitate was removed via low speed centrifugation and the supernatant was freeze-dried.

 The extract was fractioned using a Sephadex column.
 The different fractions were assayed for toxicity to mice, to which the most toxic fraction was pooled and subsequently applied to a DEAE-(diethylaminoethyl)-column.
 The bound proteins, including modeccin, were eluted and fractionised using a gradient of sodium chloride in solution.
 Again, the fractions were assayed for toxicity to mice, to which the most toxic fraction was pooled and analysed by Gel Electrophoresis.
 To better follow the protein during further purification, labelling using 125I is done via the lactoperoxidase method.
 This does not affect toxicity.

 Further purification using affinity chromatography with immobilised glycoproteins.
 Affinity was increased by glycoprotein-treatment with neuraminidase, enzymes that cleave glycosidic linkages of neuraminic acids.
 Elution of the proteins from the column was effectuated using lactose.
 Dialysis of the eluted proteins removed the lactose.
 The different fractions were assayed for toxicity to mice.

 Gel electrophoresis of the fractions was carried out on a polyacrylamide gel.
 Samples were made containing sodium dodecyl sulphate, and in some cases small amounts of mercapto- ethanol.
 A molecular weight of approximately 63 kDa is found in the protein fractions, with traces of 38 kDa and 28 kDa.
 These trace-fractions are more apparent in mercaptoethanol treated protein fractions.
 This confirms that modeccin consists of two protein chains of 28 and 38 kDa respective, linked via a disulfide bond.